wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.2.0 =
 * Added Option "Error Container Selector" to customize the error message extraction
 * Added compatibility with comment spam protection plugins like "NoSpamNX" (thanks to Liberty Pi)
-* Removed timeout for loading popup overlay (thanks to saymonz)
+* Removed timeout for loading overlay (thanks to saymonz)

 = 0.1.2 =
 * Fixed compatibility with setting pages of other plugins (thanks to saymonz)